On-the-Fly Shortest Path QGIS plugin

 Section: Display

 The Markers are the visual elements showing the start, middle and end points of the shortest path analysis.
-You can select the desired color/opacity and size of the Markers.

 The Coordinate format may be selected from a variety of options (with or without a comma separator, xy or yx), so that they can be easily copied and pasted to other applications that require a specific format.